bruggsy/EO1-Wheel-Demo/README.md

 simple support vector machine algorithm over the NASA EO1 dataset.

-Much of the code in this tutorial is derived from the OSDC EO1 Data Tutorial, which covers image classification without using a Hadoop system.
-It can be accessed [here](https://github.com/mtpatter/eo1-demo)
+Much of the code in this tutorial is derived from the OSDC EO1 Data Tutorial, which covers a similar method ofimage classification, but without using a Hadoop system.
+It can be accessed [here](https://github.com/mtpatter/eo1-demo "EO1-Demo")

 The files contained in this demo are as follows:
 * classifier/: Directory containing files for classifier